ghaering/httpauth/README.md

 # goji/httpauth [![GoDoc](https://godoc.org/github.com/goji/httpauth?status.png)](https://godoc.org/github.com/goji/httpauth) [![Build Status](https://travis-ci.org/goji/httpauth.svg)](https://travis-ci.org/goji/httpauth)

 httpauth currently provides [HTTP Basic Authentication middleware for](http://tools.ietf.org/html/rfc2617) for Go.

 Note that httpauth is completely compatible with [Goji](https://goji.io/), a minimal web framework for Go, but as it satisfies http.Handler it can be used beyond Goji itself.
 ## Example

 httpauth provides a `SimpleBasicAuth` function to get you up and running.
 Particularly ideal for development servers.

 Note that HTTP Basic Authentication credentials are sent over the wire "in the clear" (read: plaintext!) and therefore should not be considered a robust way to secure a HTTP server.
 If you're after that, you'll need to use SSL/TLS ("HTTPS") at a minimum.

+This version is forked by Gerhard Häring <gh@ghaering.de> to use a callback thet checks username/password instead of a single valid username/password combination.

 ### Goji